dji-sdk/Mobile-SDK-Doc/source/android-tutorials/ActivationAndBinding.md

 >
 > Note: This tutorial only works for applications used in **China**.
 The same steps can be used for activating application and binding aircraft in an existing application.

-You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/Android-ActivationAndBindingDemo).
+You can download the tutorial's final sample project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/Android-ActivationAndBindingDemo).

 ## Introduction